metasfresh/metasfresh-documentation/_appdictionary_collection/EN/virtual_columns.md

 #### Example
 Assume that in the "Account" window (aka "Element value", `window/540761`) you want to show the account number of a parent account.
-You may probably be tempted to write:
+You might be tempted to write:
 ```sql
 ( SELECT p.Value FROM c_elementvalue p where p.c_elementvalue_id=C_ElementValue.parent_id)
 ```